pliu/k8soperators/README.md

 localhost port 8181 on the local machine to port 30000 on one of the Docker worker "hosts".
 A NodePort service then forwards all host traffic on port 30000 to the server on port 8080.

+#### Background
+Also not a part of the Operator SDK, K8sOperators comes with a framework for running global reconciliations in the background, including initial global reconciliations at operator start.
+The purpose of this is to reconcile any changes that controllers missed in between global reconciliations, including any that occurred while the operator was unavailable.

 ## Controllers in this project
 [ManagedNamespace](docs/ManagedNamespace.md)